As luck would have it, when this story’s title appeared on-screen, Sue was momentarily distracted by our cat, Tegan (who really is a mouth on legs).

 Me: Now you’re beginning to sound like them.

 Sue: Is it because they’ve just been born?
-Because we saw Daleks being born on that production line story not so long ago, and they didn’t seem very childlike when they were born.
+Because we saw Daleks being born on that production line story not so long ago, and they didn’t seem very childlike to me.

 Sue: Why weren’t those Daleks childish?
 Childish in a Dalek way, I mean.

 Sue: Never mind.
-But if this is what they extracted from Jamie, he should be thoroughly ashamed of himself.
+But if this is what they’ve managed to extract from Jamie, he should be thoroughly ashamed of himself.

-Me: Don’t you find this scene disturbing?
-These Daleks with the sing-song voices freak the hell out of me.
+Me: Don’t you think this scene is disturbing?
+The Daleks with the sing-song voices freak the hell out of me.

-Sue is far more disturbed by Maxtible, who seems to be getting madder by the second.
+Sue is more disturbed by Maxtible, who’s becoming crazier by the second.

 Sue: Why is he still obsessed with alchemy?
-He’s invented time travel!
-He could make more money as a time travelling Lovejoy, surely?
-How much money does he need?
-It’s not as if he’s spending any money on hair care products.
+He’s invented time travel.
+He could make more money as a time-travelling Lovejoy, surely?
+How much money does he need, anyway?
+It’s not as if he’s spending any of it on hair care products.

-Sue: It doesn’t look right.
+Sue: It doesn’t look right to me.
 It looks silly.

 Sue: He’s got massive tits!

-Damn, she’s right.
+Damn, she’s right you know.
 I’d never noticed that before.

-Sue: Are you sure it’s not an Empress?
-If the Doctor gives this Dalek a name, it should be Jordan.
+Sue: Are you sure it isn’t an Empress?
+If the Doctor decides to give that Dalek a name, it should be Jordan.

-Sue: Why is this story seven parts long?
+Sue: Why is this story seven episodes long, Neil?
 Seven feels like such an arbitrary number.
-You could have told this story in four parts.
-Easy.
+They could have told this story in four parts, easily.

-As the story hurtles towards its conclusion, the Doctor starts banging on about Gallifrey like he’s David Tennant in, well, every episode David Tennant was in.
+As it hurtles towards its conclusion, the Doctor starts banging on about his home planet like he’s David Tennant in, well, every episode of Doctor Who David Tennant was in.